-The following persons are deemed interns to whom the Construction & Infrastructure Sector Internship scheme apply:

-- they studies at a regional training centre (BOL 2 through BOL 4), a university of applied sciences with a technical study programme, a university of technology, or a similar educational institution abroad, - they, as part of his training, spend a period of practical work in the construction & infrastructure sector, and - they are active in research, design, supervision, execution, work preparation and/or management & maintenance.
+- The Construction & Infrastructure Sector Internship scheme (hereinafter referred to as the internship scheme) regulates the legal position of a person who: - is studying at a regional training centre (BOL 2 through BOL 4), a university of applied sciences offering a technical study programme, a technical university, or a comparable foreign educational institution, - performs practical work in the construction & infrastructure for a time as part of their training, and - in this context performs research or works on design, supervision, execution, work preparation and/or management & maintenance. - This internship scheme is valid from 1 January 2023 to 31 December 2024.